 We have applied LULUCF accounting to Australia’s pledge, following special criteria in line with the definition of their pledges.
 As of COP 17 in Durban, it has been decided that forest management is a mandatory activity under article 3.4 and shall be accounted by all Annex I parties.
 We have therefore interpreted Australia’s pledge as a target including ARD and forest management.

-Party-provided ARD projections have not been used, instead 2020 ARD value was obtained by linear trend over 1990-2010 period.
+Party-provided ARD projections have not been used, instead 2020 ARD value was obtained by linear trend over the 1990-2010 period.
 We calculated LULUCF accounting quantities for forest management using a net-net approach with a projected reference level for 2013-2020.
 While Australia provided a range of possible outcomes on the force majeure (natural disturbances) provision, the reference level calculated here is without this provision and would change if this provision is included.

 To keep consistency with the first commitment period, for post 2012 we assumed Australia will continue to use Article 3.7.
 Art.
-3.7 allows deforestation emissions to be included in the base year for those Parties with a net source of emissions from the land use change and forestry sector and applies to the target in the first KP commitment period.
-Some Parties have proposed amending Article 3.7 to remove this provision.
+3.7 allows deforestation emissions to be included in the base year for those parties with a net source of emissions from the land use change and forestry sector and applies to the target in the first KP commitment period.
+Some parties have proposed amending Article 3.7 to remove this provision.
 Australia wishes to retain it.